 But the learning doesn’t stop there.
 The International Dyslexia Association recommends a Structured Literacy approach that also teaches students about syllables, morphemes (the smallest units of meaning), and the structure and function of written language.
 This can be quite a daunting process, but it is made much easier when children get an early start.
 Since young children learn best when they are engaged, finding an approach to reading and spelling instruction that is fun and motivating may be the key to giving children with dyslexia a head start to literacy learning.

 Children have a playful mind and a witty imagination, so using this to leverage learning can go a long way.
 To this end, programs such as those of Sounder & Friends™ are fantastic as a starting point for our very young learners.
 This animated series features short, visually appealing episodes that capitalize on the power of storytelling to spark students’ imagination and draw their attention to the power of phonemes.
 Children are encouraged to interact with the characters and the "Soundscape" in the real and virtual worlds, all the while developing critical, foundational literacy skills.
-The free App, which will be available for download on December 7th, is both educational and entertaining and introduces children to phonemic awareness skills in a fun and playful way.
+The free App, is both educational and entertaining and introduces children to phonemic awareness skills in a fun and playful way.
 Children can practice both basic and advanced phonemic awareness skills as they interact with the characters to solve puzzles and earn prizes.

 Sounder & Friends™ explicitly draws attention to individual speech sounds, modelling the phonemic awareness skills needed for reading and spelling success, and encouraging young children to actively engage with the “Soundscape” in a playful, motivating, and developmentally appropriate way.
 By learning to hear, identify, and play with sounds during the preschool and kindergarten years, children with dyslexia will be better positioned for success in learning to read and spell.